inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/configuration/logging-configuration.md

 If you are not satisfied with default logback configuration options you can supply your own logback config file in the property `inspectit.logging.config-file`.
 This way the properties specified in the table above are not taken into account.

+of course you can overrule the default logging configuration by using systemProperty `-Dlogback.configurationFile=<PATH_TO_YOUR_LOGFILE>` or `-Dlogging.config=<PATH_TO_YOUR_LOGFILE>`. for more information see http://logback.qos.ch/manual/configuration.html#configFileProperty
+You can use complete path like `-Dlogback.configurationFile=/path/to/my/log-configuration.xml` or sub paths like `-Dlogback.configurationFile=my/log-configuration.xml`
+Note: URI Syntax like `file://` or `classpath://` is NOT supported.